 Sous Vide and Vacuum Sealing

-A few times I have already mentioned about sous vide cooking in relation to vacuum sealing.
-I think I have to further explain this method.
+A few times I have already mentioned about sous vide cooking about vacuum sealing.
+I think I have to explain this method further.

-- The food, like meat, along with its marinade, is placed inside a food bag, then vacuum sealed;
+- The food, like meat, along with its marinade, is placed inside food bags, then vacuum sealed;

 - This will allow the marinade to seep through the meat and make it more flavorful;

-- Because the food (placed inside the vacuum-sealed bag) is submerged in hot water, it is thoroughly cooked without over-cooking or burning;
+- Because the food (placed inside bags for sous vide) is submerged in hot water, it is thoroughly cooked without over-cooking or burning;

-- This results to the most tender and flavorful meat or any other food.
+- This process results in the most tender and flavorful meat or any other food.

-The value of best sous vide vacuum sealer when doing sous vide is that the liquid is not vacuumed out, and the vacuum sealer effectively seals in the food inside the bag.
+The value of best sous vide vacuum sealer when doing sous vide is that the liquid is not vacuumed out, and the vacuum sealer effectively seals in the food inside the bags.

-It means its flavors will not seep out, and water in the pot will also not seep through inside the bag.
+It means its flavors will not seep out, and water in the pot will also not seep through inside the bags.

 After a long day, wouldn’t you want to come home to a hot, flavorful soup that takes mere minutes to prepare?